-Like much of the central coast, the roads were lightly travelled with a mix of cars, bicycles, walkers and runners and the occasional tractor, all out taking in the warm afternoon.
+Like much of the central coast, the roads were lightly traveled with a mix of cars, bicycles, walkers and runners and the occasional tractor, all out taking in the warm afternoon.
 The wineries were also lightly visited during our weekday outing.
 A welcoming staff greeted us at each of our four winery stops and graciously accommodated our little group of tasters.

 The vineyards in Edna Valley were tidy and the rows of vines pristine.
 We were excited to see the first signs of greenery emerging from the canes of the recently pruned vines.